Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: FaithEvi : Perceptual Faithfulness Evaluation Pipeline

 \subsubsection{Grounding}

 After preference polling confirms the likely existence of an object, we proceed to localize it within the image using a grounded detection model.
-This step provides region-level visual evidence and confidence scores for the subset of objects verified by polling.
+This step provides region-level visual evidence and confidence scores for objects.

-\paragraph{Method.} For each verified object \( O_t^i \) (where \( c_{p,t}^i > \tau_p \)), we employ a frozen GroundingDINO-base model~\cite{liu2023grounding} to detect and ground the object in the input image \( I \).
-GroundingDINO returns a set of bounding boxes and associated confidence scores:
+For each object \( O_t^i \) we employ a frozen \code{GroundingDINO-base} model~\cite{liu2023grounding} to detect and ground the object in the input image \( I \). \code{GroundingDINO} returns a set of bounding boxes and associated confidence scores:

 Each \( b_t^{i,j} \) represents a candidate region corresponding to object \( O_t^i \), and \( c_t^{i,j} \in [0,1] \) denotes the model’s confidence that the region indeed contains the object.
 We retain the most confident detection: